Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/librarian.md

 abilities_top:
   - name: "Methodical Research"
     desc: " ([[concentrate]]);  When Searching through stacks of books, a librarian can find the answer to almost any question.
-This allows the librarian to use [[Lore|Library Lore]] in place of other lore skills, given enough time.
+This allows the librarian to use [[compendium/skills.md#Lore|Library Lore]] in place of other lore skills, given enough time.
 The GM determines the DC of the check and the amount of time it takes (typically, a librarian can attempt three or four checks during 1 day of downtime)."
   - name: Items
     desc: "dagger, writing set;"